 - Drained – cohesive soils with both cohesion and phi values defined

 - Chalk – special class with the strength defined by SPT values

 The software includes a new module to check the thickness of working platforms for plant (including piling rigs, crawler cranes and mobile crane outriggers).
-This new module incorporates a range of analysis types so that the user can assess the thickness required by each method of analysis and select an appropriate thickness of mat to provide.
+This new module incorporates a range of analysis methods so that the user can assess the thickness required by each method and select an appropriate thickness of mat to provide.

 The graphical output displays the variation of pile capacities with depth for ultimate shaft resistance, end bearing resistance and design compression/tension resistance.

 Results can also be viewed in a table which details values at 0.25m intervals unless otherwise specified by the user.
 These values include vertical overburden and water pressure, the effective vertical stress, the internal friction angle (Phi), cohesion, SPT and pile capacity values.